-DISM tool is another command-line tool available in Windows computer.
-You can fix various corrupted system file with the help of this simple and free tool.
+DISM tool is another command-line tool available in Windows computers.
+You can fix various corrupted system files with the help of this simple and free tool.
 To run DISM, open Command Prompt with administrator privilege and enter this command:

 DISM /Online /Cleanup-Image /RestoreHealth

 It will take a few minutes to check everything and try to fix the problem automatically.
 Do not close the window if it is taking a long time.

 Perform a Clean Boot and see if the mouse left-clicks button works.
 If it does, then you will have to manually identify the offending process and see if you can uninstall it.